On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: Main Results on the Opinion Dynamics Model

+The opinion of an agent at time $t$ will be denoted by $X(t)$ and is assumed to take its values in $\mathbb{R}$ (except in Section \ref{multi} where the case of ${\mathbb R}^d$-valued opinions is discussed).
+This assumption of continuous time and space is in part made for mathematical tractability, as already explained.
+The assumption of opinions with values in a non-compact state space is that in several papers \cite{blondel2010continuous, baccelli2015pairwise}.

-We quantify the opinion of an agent at time $t$ as a real value in $\mathbb{R}$.
-Specifically, we denote by $X(t)\in \mathbb{R}$ the opinion of agent $X$ at time $t$.
-In the absence of interaction, the opinion $X(t)$ of a non-stubborn agent satisfies the following stochastic differential equation (SDE):
+There are two types of agents: stubborn agents, with a constant opinion, and regular agents.
+In the absence of interaction, the opinion $X(t)$ of a regular agent satisfies the following stochastic differential equation:

 where $W(t)$ is a standard Brownian motion.
 We assume that the parameters $\mu$ and $\sigma$ of this diffusion are constant.
-The drift parameter $\mu$ is referred to as the bias of the agent.
-The diffusion parameter $\sigma$ is referred to as self-belief coefficient.
+In this opinion dynamics setting, the drift parameter $\mu$ can be interpreted as the {\em bias} of the agent and the diffusion parameter $\sigma>0$ as its {\em self-belief} coefficient.
+In some cases, we assume that $\mu=0$.

+We focus on pair-wise interactions, i.e., interactions following the gossip model of \cite{mobilia2007role, acemouglu2013opinion, acemoglu2014state, baccelli2015pairwise}.
+We first solve the simplest problem, which is the two-agent case comprising one regular agent and one stubborn agent.
+We consider multi-agent extensions in a second step.